bcobo/SIRENA/doc/SIRENAfunctions.rst

     char **addCOVAR**

-        Add or not or not pre-calculated values in the library file related to COVAR reconstruction method (yes/no)
+        Add or not pre-calculated values related to COVAR reconstruction method in the library file (yes/no)

     char **addINTCOVAR**

-        Add or not or not pre-calculated values in the library file related to INTCOVAR reconstruction method (yes/no)
+        Add or not pre-calculated values related to INTCOVAR reconstruction method in the library file (yes/no)

     char **addOFWN**

-         Add or not or not pre-calculated values in the library file related to Optimal Filtering by using Weight Noise matrix (yes/no)
+         Add or not or not pre-calculated values in the library file related to Optimal Filtering by using Weight Noise matrix in the library file(yes/no)

     int **largeFilter**